Bliksempie/fractured-world/chronicles/015-game-endings.md

 # Echoes of Gravity

-<blockquote>*"The world does not remember your name.
-Only your weight."* — Unattributed, Iron Vault wall etching</blockquote>
+> "The world does not remember your name.
+Only your weight."

+_— Unattributed, Iron Vault wall etching_

 **Your gravity score is {{gravy-score}}.**

 <show-when-significantly-below-0>
-End it.
+> "End it.
 Let the Bloom finish what it began.
-The roots have grown deep enough.
+The roots have grown deep enough."
 </show-when-significantly-below-0>

 <show-when-significantly-above-0>
-There is still light.
+> "There is still light.
 A future waits in blood and ash.
-The choice is still yours.
+The choice is still yours."
 </show-when-significantly-above-0>

 <show-when-neutral>
-Nothing is certain.
+> "Nothing is certain.
 Nothing is promised.
-But you still choose.
+But you still choose."
 </show-when-neutral>

 </show-at-final-core-bloom>